AdaptiveBProcess/DeclarativeProcessSimulation/README.md

 ```
 ### Prerequisites

-To execute this code with the previous Anaconda install in your system, create an environment using the *environment.yml* specification provided in the repository.
+To execute this code with the previous Anaconda install in your system, create an enviroment using the *enviroment.yml* specification provided in the repository.
 ```
 cd GenerativeLSTM
-conda env create -f environment.yml conda activate deep_generator
+conda env create -f enviroment.yml conda activate deep_generator
 ```